 We aim to support all children to become independent and collaborative learners.
-We will provide a broad and balanced curriculum that will enable each child to develop personally, socially, emotionally, spiritually, physically, creatively and intellectually, to their full potential.
+We will provide a broad and balanced curriculum that will enable each child to develop personally, socially, emotionally, spiritually, physically, creatively and intellectually, to their full potential, striving to be the best they can be.